nlplab/brat/README.md

 ## Third-party Stuff ##

-This part largely focuses on Ubuntu, but use your \*NIX-foo to turn it into what you need if you don't have the misfortune to have the "Brown Lunix Distribution".
+This part largely focuses on Ubuntu, but use your \*NIX-fu to turn it into what you need if you don't have the misfortune to have the "Brown Lunix Distribution".